Forgot password

 But when that never happened, he decided to make it happen.
 Noir is the one who raped Butcher’s wife and committed all those atrocities in the photographs.
 Homelander takes him on, but while Noir is badly hurt, he’s able to kill Homelander.

 Still, that’s it, right?
-No more Seven, superheroes are irrevocably tainted in the public’s eye, and Vought can’t hope to come back from their golden boy killing the president, right?
-Except, that’s not good enough for Butcher.
+There’s no more Seven, superheroes are irrevocably tainted in the public’s eye, and Vought can’t hope to come back from their golden boy killing the president.
+However, that’s not good enough for Butcher.

 In a previous Russia-based arc, The Boys discover a new strain of Compound V that can be remotely triggered to kill any superhumans who’ve taken it.
 While The Boys thought they’d taken care of it, Butcher had other plans.